 Siri frowned.
 “I don’t understand.”

 I have thousands of Breaths, he wrote.
-It is hard to see as other people do--only through reading and the stories of my mother can I understand.
+It is hard to see as other people do--only through the stories of my mother can I understand.
 All colors are beauty in my eyes.
 When you look at something--a person--they seem sometimes more beautiful than others.

 This is not so for me.
 I see only the color.
 The rich, wondrous colors that make up all things and give them life.
 I cannot focus only on the face, like so many do.
-I see the sparkle of the eyes, the blush of the cheeks, the tones of skin, and each blemish is a wonderful pattern.
+I see the sparkle of the eyes, the blush of the cheeks, the tones of skin--even each blemish is a wonderful pattern.
 All people are the same, in looks.

 He erased.
 And so, when I speak of beauty, I must speak of things other than these colors--for they are all the same.
 And you are different.
 I do not know how to describe it.

 He looked up, and suddenly Siri was aware of just how close they were to each other.
-She, only in her shift, thin sheet covering her.
+She, only in her shift, with the thin sheet covering her.
 He, tall and broad as a giant, shining with a soul that made the colors of the sheets bend out like light through a prism.
 He smiled in the firelight.

 Oh, dear. . . . she thought.
 This is dangerous.

 She cleared her throat, sitting up, flushing yet again.
-“Well,” she said.
-“Um.
-Yes.
+“Well.
+Um, yes.
 Very nice.
 Thank you.”

 He looked back down.
 I wish I could let you go home, to see your mountains again.
 Perhaps I could explain this to the priests.